IgnisDa/ryot/docs/content/importing.md

 The "Generic Json" can be used to import all possible data from a generic JSON file.
 The format of the JSON file should be `CompleteExport`.
 The import format required is described in the [exporting](guides/exporting.md#type-definition) documentation.

+You can use this to export all your data from one Ryot instance and import it into another.